December 31, 2024

-There’s nothing wrong with chuuka cuisine (Japanese-style Chinese cuisine), Panda Express will forever be in our hearts and Yokohama really has it nailed.
+There’s nothing wrong with machi chuuka (Japanese-style casual Chinese cuisine).
 But with the flourishing Chinese community in Ikebukuro, it would be a shame not to take advantage of Tokyo’s truest Chinese flavors.

-Here are three restaurants to introduce you to your next food tour destination for the most authentic Chinese food in Tokyo.
+Here is a growing, regularly updated list of restaurants to guide your next food tour and introduce you to some of the most authentic regional Chinese food in Tokyo.

 Uyghur cuisine may not be the first variety of cuisine that comes to mind when searching to satisfy your Chinese cravings, but if you’re a fan of Middle Eastern flavors it shouldn’t be passed up.